•The secret to cool bodies and glazes is a lot of testing.

 Consider an example: There is 5.0 SiO2 and 0.5 Al2O3 in a formula.
 The ratio is thus 5.0:0.5 or 10:1, or just 10.
-This ratio is significant in stoneware glazes, for example, because high silica tends to produce glossy glazes when alumina is low and high alumina creates matte glazes when silica is low.
+This ratio is significant in stoneware glazes because high silica tends to produce glossy glazes when alumina is low and high alumina creates matte glazes when silica is low.
 It thus follows that the higher the Si:Al ratio the glossier a glaze will be.
-As noted, there are other matteness mechanisms (like high CaO or MgO, under firing a boron frit or creating a fluid melt that encourages micro crystal growth) that are not so directly related to this ratio.
-Still, since 80-90% of most glazes is made up of SiO2 and Al2O3, the silica and alumina balance is a valuable piece of information about any glaze.
+As noted, there are other matteness mechanisms (like high CaO or MgO, under-firing a boron frit or creating a fluid melt that encourages micro crystal growth) that are not so directly related to this ratio.
+Still, since 80-90% of most glazes are made up of SiO2 and Al2O3, the silica and alumina balance is a valuable piece of information about any glaze.